c-edwards-eco/Digital-Twin-3/README.md

 When catalogue data is loaded, the value in the faculty field (second call number suffix) is matched against the configured faculty colors.

 Recognized faculties receive their corresponding color.
 Unrecognized values use the configured **Other** color.
+These are currently all located on the first floor of the book wall.

 Some collection areas are visually differentiated from the main faculty collection while retaining the faculty's base color.
 For example, a value such as: